 Payroll software is also much better at catching mistakes quickly than the average person.
 Reviewing your payroll tax two, three, or six times can be a thing of the past.
 Additionally, doing payroll tax online can keep you from missing deadlines; approximately 25% of small businesses faced a penalty for failure to file in 2019.

 By staying organized and minimizing errors by doing your payroll tax online, the chance of you being audited reduces significantly.
+You could also use a w2 generator when someone needs a hard copy of their salary details.

 There are dozens of options available for doing payroll online.
 Each software comes with unique features that have the potential to boost your company morale, offer a user-friendly interface and keep your audit risk low.